-USE OF THIS FORM BY PERSONS WHO ARE NOT MEMBERS OF THE TEXAS ASSOCIATION OF REALTORSD IS NOT AUTHORIZED.
-GTexas Association of REALTORSD, Inc. 2010
+USE OF THIS FORM BY PERSONS WHO ARE NOT MEMBERS OF THE TEXAS ASSOCIATION OF REALTORSS IS NOT AUTHORIZED.
+OFENSIS ASSOCIATION OF REALTORSS, Inc. 2016

-REGARDING THE COMMERCIAL LEASE CONCERNING THE LEASED PREMISES AT 300 Boone Rd, Burleson, TX 76028
+REGARDING THE COMMERCIAL LEASE CONCERNING THE LEASED PREMISES AT 300 Boone Rd Burleson, TX 76028

 NOTICE: These rules and regulations are adopted to maintain and enhance the safety and appearance of the Property.
-From time to time Landlord, at its discretion, may amend these rules and regulations for the purposes for which they were adopted.
+From time to time Landlord, at its discretion, may amend these rules and regulations for the purposes repetity.
+From the to time Landord, at its discretion, may affect these rules and regulations for the purposes of which they were adopted.
 Under the above-referenced lease, Tenant agrees to comply with these rules and regulations as they may be amended.
 Exceptions or waivers must be authorized by Landlord in writing.
 "Property" means the building or complex in which the leased premises are located, inclusive of any common areas, drives, parking areas, and walks, and landscaped areas.

-- A. Goods, merchandise, equipment, or any personal property may not be stored on the Property, except for inventory within the leased premises necessary for Tenant's normal business operations. - B. Food is not permitted on the Property, except as inventory for sale and for a small amount of food for Tenant's personal consumption. - C. Other than those provided by Landlord or specifically authorized by Landlord, no vending machines are permitted on the Property. - D. The Property may not be used for lodging or sleeping quarters in any manner. - E. Unless authorized by law or the lease, no animals may be brought or kept on the Property. - F. No obstruction or interference that impedes use of the common areas, walks, drives, loading areas, parking areas, corridors, hallways, vestibules, and stairs is permitted on the Property. - G. Persons parking on the Property must comply with all posted signs and directions regulating the parking areas. - H. No flammable, toxic, noxious, or hazardous materials may be kept on the Property except for over-the-counter cleaning materials kept in enclosed storage closets or cabinets. - Tenants moving in or out of the Property must use only the service entrances and service elevators during the move.
+- A. Goods, merchandise, equipment, or any personal property may not be stored on the Property, except for inventory within the leased premises necessary for Tenant's normal business operations. - B. Food is not permitted on the Property, except as inventory for sale and for a small amount of food for Tenant's personal consumption. - C. Other than those provided by Landlord or specifically authorized by Landlord, no vending machines are permitted on the Property. - D. The Property may not be used for lodging or sleeping quarters in any manner. - Unless authorized by law or the lease, no animals may be brought or kept on the Property. - F. No obstruction or interference that impedes use of the common areas, walks, drives, loading areas, parking areas, corridors, hallways, vestibules, and stairs is permitted on the Property. - G. Persons parking on the Property must comply with all posted signs and directions regulating the parking - H. No flammable, toxic, noxious, or hazardous materials may be kept on the Property except for over-the-counter cleaning materials kept in enclosed storage closets or cabinets. - Tenants moving in or out of the Property must use only the service entrances and service elevators during the move.
 All moves must be made at times that do not cause inconvenience in the normal use of the Property. - J. Deliveries and shipping of goods and merchandise in or out of the Property must be made only through the service entrances, service elevators, loading docks, or other designated shipping and receiving areas.
-Shipments and deliveries must be made at times that do not cause inconvenience to tenants or patrons on the Property. - K. Leased premises must be kept clean and free of debris.
+Shipments and deliveries must be made at times that do not cause inconvenience to tenants or patrons on the Property.

+K. Leased premises must be kept clean and free of debris.
 Trash must be deposited into appropriate receptacles.
 Trash receptacles controlled by Tenant must not be allowed to overflow, attract rodents or vermin, or emit odors.